Behind My Alamy Sales – September 2025

 Nobody has the crystal ball.
 My advice?
 Shoot a variety of your interest subjects, or specialize and become a subject matter expert.
 If your subject has a scientific name, include it.
 Captions and keywords are critical—more important than the image itself—because clients find your work through words first!

 If you’re shooting almost daily, or your hard disk is piled up with years of sitting images.
 Post consistently on a weekly basis.
-And if chasing trends excites you, then go have fun.
+And if chasing trends excites you, go have fun.

 Life is simply too short.
 Stop scrolling your phone, go out and see the world, and live it to the fullest.